 We just saw how Artificial Intelligence can help in many areas.
 These include the process of keeping people healthy, tracking necessary data, and predicting diseases at an incredibly early stage.
 Of course, the medical professional cannot act just based on the prediction.
 Thankfully, Artificial Intelligence can help in the sector of Diagnosis as well.
 And, it does the job pretty well.

 Getting the right medical information on time is one of the important things when it comes to diagnosis.
 In light of the fact that we don’t have a centralized system, several tech giants are developing something big.
 For instance, IBM has something called Watson, which is great when it comes to storing medical information which can be easily accessed.

 On the other hand, Google is working on the DeepMind Health sector.
 This would offer a platform for the physician community across the world to share and access valuable information.
 Google is going yet another step further by creating a neural network that would revolutionize the way how diagnostics is done.
 It must also be noted that thousands of startups are working with the same objective.

 Another startup that deserves a mention here is Cloud DX.
 This startup has been designing an AI that would be capable of distinguishing people who have tuberculosis based on the patterns of a cough.
 In order to do this, the AI was subjected to a huge number of coughs, including some of the fake ones.
 When in the fullest form, the AI would be the best way to early-predict tuberculosis and offer better care for the patient.

-The best part about a tool like Cloud DX is that they can be quite multipurpose-oriented.
-Even in this case, the AI would be able to tell apart pneumonia, bronchitis and upper respiratory infection.
+The best part about a tool like Cloud DX is that it can be quite multipurpose-oriented.
+Even in this case, the AI would be able to tell apart pneumonia, bronchitis, and upper respiratory infection.
 It may make use of the samples from the patient in the future, but in the fullest form, all it requires is the recording of a cough.
 This may sound like science fiction, but it’s going to happen in a year or so.